Manufacturing Engineering Technology - Microelectronic Manufacturing, Associate of Applied Science

 Division of Engineering, Business and Information Technologies

-The micro-electromechanical systems (MEMS) major is structured to provide students with the knowledge and skills necessary to work as an entry-level technician.
+The Manufacturing Engineering Technology - Microelectronic Manufacturing (MEMS) major is structured to provide students with the knowledge and skills necessary to work as an entry-level technician.
 Training is provided in the fundamental concepts of micro-electromechanical systems, microelectronics, semiconductor wafers, electronic printed circuit board (PCB) hardware, and how these devices are manufactured, designed, and fabricated.
 The student will learn and apply principles in actual cleanroom activities.
 The program will utilize state-of-the-art laboratory facilities containing equipment for manufacturing, testing, troubleshooting, calibrating, analyzing and designing electronic hardware, microelectronics, and MEMS systems.
 Lorain County Community College has articulation agreements with colleges and universities including programs offered by Lorain County Community College’s University Partnership.

 Plan of Study Grid